+All of our drivers have been fully vaccinated.
 Between each ride, drivers will thoroughly disinfect vehicles.
 Drivers have also changed several parts of the typical ride experience.
 For example, they now wear masks and gloves.
 Drivers will provide guests a mask in case guests do not have one, and they offer hand sanitizer.
 We will not provide water or tissue at this time unless requested.
 Sanitary wipes however will be supplied.

 Centurion Transportation Group (a division of TDS Enterprises Inc.) will reduce the maximum number of passengers per vehicle.
 The front passenger seat will not be used, providing maximum social distancing in vehicles.
 No more than two passengers may ride in Sedan/Small SUV’s and no more than four passengers may ride in SUVs.
 We also ask all clients showing any symptoms or have tested positive to not book a transfer with TDS VIP Service.

 The safety of our clients, drivers, and employees is our top priority.

 Protecting yourself and others from the spread COVID-19

 You can reduce your chances of being infected or spreading COVID-19 by taking some simple precautions: